chrbeckm/spectrum_analysis/README.md

-# raman_spectrum_analysis
+# spectrum_analysis
-Python methods to fit (raman) spectra, interactively or automatically.
+Python methods to fit spectra, interactively or automatically.

 ## How to use the methods for spectrum fit: